 - Courses taken 'pass/no pass' cannot count toward the major except for BIOS 310.
-See the Bulletin for additional courses that do not count toward the major.
+See the Catalog for additional courses that do not count toward the major.

 - Research for Credit Limitations: BIOS 296 (maximum of 3 credit hours); BIOS 399H (maximum of 4 credit hours); BIOS 498 (maximum of 4 credit hours)

 Ancillary Course Requirements = 33-36 hoursMathematics

 - Choose one of the following: MATH 107, CSCE 155T, or approved statistical methods course (STAT 218, STAT 380, EDPS 459, PSYC 350 or ECON 215)

 - PHYS 141 or 211 General Physics I

 - PHYS 142 or 212 General Physics II